Anti Inflammatory Diet 101 – Guide to Reducing Inflammation

 Steps to an anti inflammatory diet

-Going on an anti inflammatory diet could probably be categorized as a lifestyle change.
+Going on an anti inflammatory diet could probably be categorized as a lifestyle change, and therefore can seem overwhelming at first.
 You are changing what you eat, learning about new ingredients and finding new places to eat out.
 Many different components affect our overall health and immune system.
-It is therefore greatly beneficial to receive tailored guidance and support from a professional that looks at your overall wellbeing from a holistic point of view.
+It is therefore greatly beneficial to receive tailored guidance and support from a professional that looks at your wellbeing from a holistic point of view.

-Having the support of a nutritionist who followed my diet and kept tabs on my progress was lifechanging for me and what allowed me to fully commit and recover my health.
+Having the support of a functional doctor and a nutritionist who followed my diet and kept tabs on my progress was lifechanging for me, and what allowed me to fully commit and recover my health.
 I had tried and failed in the past and was at a stage where my health was very compromised.
 There are many functional doctors worldwide, check on Institute for Functional Medicine to find one near you.

 Divide and conquer